olafplacha/MIMUW/README.md

 ## First year
 ### Introduction to Functional Programming
 #### Arithmetics of Numbers
 The project relied on implementing interface for computations on <b>approximate values</b> (intervals), which are present in various measurements/experiments.
-I also had to deal with possible float overflow.
+I also had to deal with possible <b>float overflow</b>.

+Technologies used: <b>Ocaml</b>

+#### Interval Set
+The project relied on implementing interface for Interval Set, which is a <b>modification of AVL tree</b>, but used for storing intervals, rather than single values.
+It allowes one to efficiently tell if a given number is present in the set.
+My implementation was inspired by Xavier Leroy's, Nicolas Cannasse's, Markus Mottl's Polymorphic Set implementation.

 Technologies used: <b>Ocaml</b>